 - Researching best practices in granting programs, developing landscape and areas of impact studies, assisting with evaluation of the grants program overall.

-- Supporting the community grants cycle including reading and evaluating grant applications, conducting site visits, and following up with grantees.
+- Supporting the community grants cycle including reading and evaluating grant applications, recruiting reviewers, and helping organize and process program data.

 Development/Community Engagement Program